hawkstein/second-round/tickets/product-selection.md

 ## Within the time allocated

-- Please design the changes to the REST API around these requirements.
+- Please consider the changes to the REST API around these requirements.
-- To discuss that design: list the endpoints and payload/response in comments or update RTKQ in `api.ts` if you know how.
+- To discuss the API design: list the endpoints and payload/response in comments or update RTKQ in `api.ts` if you are familiar with Redux Toolkit.
 - Update or add new components to allow selection.
 Please review `selected-design.png`.

   ![Selectable Product Design](./selected-design.png 'Selected State')

 ## Optional

 - Connect the app to the API you've designed.
-Using mocked responses or similar faking is fine.
+Using mocked responses is fine.
+- AND/OR Add a confirmation page that lists the selected products before final submission.